|Headquarters address||2-596-1 Kamiokamoto-machi, Takayama City, Gifu Prefecture, Japan|

 Keishu Okada is the daughter of the founder, Kōtama Okada.
 She became his first disciple and served as his main assistant once the organization was established.
 On June 13, 1974, ten days before he passed away, the founder received a revelation referring to the succession of his missions and the spiritual leadership of the organization.
 Immediately following her succession to her father's missions, Keishu Okada commenced preparations for the construction of Suza—a shrine for the Creator.
 The special inauguration ceremony of Suza was held in November 1984, fulfilling a covenant between the Creator and the founder, Kōtama Okada.
 Furthermore, Keishu Okada oversaw the construction of Hikaru Shinden (a shrine dedicated to the founder), the Hikaru Museum, and the Sukyo Mahikari Youth Center.
 The construction of these four holy sites established a spiritual foundation for realizing a better world.

 Kōō Okada was born in Tokyo in 1947 and became a practitioner of the Light at sixteen years of age.
-As a university student, he was closely involved in the formation of the Mahikari Youth Group, in which he would later play a leading role.
-In 1970, he was admitted to the inaugural class of the Staff Training Institute, becoming a disciple of the founder, Kōtama Okada.
-Kōō Okada has also trained under the direct guidance of the second oshienushi, Keishu Okada.
-After serving as the assistant oshienushi, he was appointed as the acting oshienushi in 2002.
-In 2009, he was appointed as the third oshienushi of the organization.
-During the current "third stage" of development in the organization, he has been actively engaged in service activities across the world.
-In particular, he has been involved in initiatives to address environmental problems, constructing environmentally sustainable small-scale hydroelectric power stations in the forested area of Takayama City, Japan.
-He has also been closely involved in youth education, heading projects such as building a primary school, and providing assistance for orphanages.
-In 2014, both the city and the state of São Paulo, Brazil, announced the designation of February 27 as "Sukyo Mahikari Day."
+As a university student, he was closely involved in youth education, pioneering the formation of the Mahikari Youth Group, in which he would later play a leading role.
+In 1970, he was admitted to the inaugural class of the Staff Training Institute, becoming a disciple of the founder and first oshienushi, Kōtama Okada.
+Kōō Okada also trained under the direct guidance of the second oshienushi, Keishu Okada.
+Kōō Okada was later appointed as the assistant oshienushi, and in 2002, he was appointed as the acting oshienushi.
+In 2009, he was appointed as the third oshienushi.
+Succeeding to the will of the founder and the second oshienushi, he has been striving to contribute to the realization of peace by helping people throughout the world.
+To help address environmental problems, the organization is involved in a number of initiatives, including participation in tree-planting activities across Africa, the installation of solar panels on the Hikaru Museum, and the construction of environmentally sustainable small-scale hydroelectric power stations in the forested area of Takayama City, Japan.
+Furthermore, the organization has been promoting access to education for young people by supporting projects such as building a primary school in Angola, providing assistance for orphans in Mexico, and making contributions toward a Peruvian school in Japan.

 |February 1959||Kōtama Okada receives a revelation regarding the establishment of the organization.|